Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Discussion and future work

 There is room for improvement concerning the time performance of the algorithm as well.
 When an activity is determined to be no longer part of the replayable event log and is therefore removed, all subtrees in the complete candidate tree including this activity may be cut off without impacting the returned model.
 Furthermore, in this work, we apply the standard ILP-based approach to implicit place removal, which identifies implicit places based on the structure of the Petri net.
 Unfortunately, this approach becomes very time-consuming for larger sets of places.
 The replay-based approach introduced in \cite{ATAED2020} is much faster and can identify most implicit places.
 However, in the standard eST-Mining framework it does not verify whether all places required to make a currently evaluated place implicit are indeed present in the net, which is incompatible with the use of combined fitness in the framework proposed in this work.
 An adaption of this implicit place removal strategy may contribute to the overall performance of the proposed eST-Miner variant.
+Related to performance, we have shown that the number of candidate places becomes polynomial when limiting the depth of a tree.
+Tighter bounds on the degree of the polynomial would be of interest.

+Finally, with a working solution to select subsets of fitting places such that high quality models without dead parts can be discovered, the remaining major limitation of the eST-Miner is its current inability to include silent or duplicate transition labels in the discovered Petri nets.
+With their added expressiveness, even better results with respect to fitness and, in particular, precision could be achieved.